 R.M.
 Hare (1919 – 2002) was an English moral philosopher who held the post of White’s Professor of Moral Philosophy at the University of Oxford from 1966 until 1983, after which he taught for a number of years at the University of Florida.
 He was one of the most important ethicists of the second half of the twentieth century.

-Hare begins his essay, “Nothing Matters,” by telling the story of a happy 18 year old Swiss boy who stayed with Hare in his house at Oxford.
+Hare begins his essay, “Nothing Matters,” by telling the story of a happy 18-year-old Swiss boy who stayed with Hare in his house in Oxford.
 After reading Albert Camus’ The Stranger, the boy’s personality changed, becoming withdrawn, sullen, and depressed.
 (The Stranger explores existential themes like death and meaning; its title character Meursault is emotionally alienated, detached, and innately passive.)
 The boy told Hare that after reading Camus he had become convinced that nothing matters.
 Hare found it extraordinary that the boy was so affected.

 As a philosopher concerned with the meaning of terms, Hare asked the young boy what “matters” means, what does it mean to matter or be important?
 The boy said that to say something matters “is to express concern about that something.”[i]
-But Hare wondered whose concern is important here?
-When we say the something matters, the question arises, “matters to whom?”
-Usually it’s the speaker’s concern that is expressed, but it could be someone else’s concern.
+But Hare wondered whose concern is important here.
+When we say that something matters, the question arises, “matters to whom?”
+Usually, it’s the speaker’s concern that is expressed, but it could be someone else’s concern.
 We often say things like “it matters to you,” or “it doesn’t matter to him.”
-In these cases we refer not to our own concern, but to someone else’s.
+In these cases, we refer not to our own concern, but to someone else’s.